 Some may decide to either remove the Windows Genuine Advantage after it’s been installed or bypass the online validation.
-If you’ll prefer to have the constant Windows checkup to stay up-to-date or you wish to find out why your genuine Windows is giving you this error, the Microsoft Genuine Advantage Diagnostic Tool (MGADiag) is the way around.
+If you prefer to have a constant Windows checkup to stay up-to-date or you wish to find out why your genuine Windows is giving you this error, the Microsoft Genuine Advantage Diagnostic Tool (MGADiag) is the way around.

 Microsoft Genuine Advantage Diagnostic Tool

 The Microsoft Genuine Advantage Diagnostic Tool ran a check on your Windows and gives you various pieces of information or clue as to why parts of your system appear to be ingenuine – as reported by the Windows Genuine Advantage.
 It also helps in resolving a few issues and sending errors to Windows (with your permission)

 Most users used MGADiag to confirm if their machines are still in the grace period.
 The Grace period is the amount of free time Microsoft gives illegal Windows users before it sanctions their computers.

 During this time, Microsoft believes that unlawful users would get hooked, change their minds, and purchase the genuine Windows version.
 As Bill Gates puts it, “They’ll get addicted, and then we’ll collect.”